brunsgaard/berlin-talk-2017/talk.md

 # Async training approach

-Now to provision an api server we take serialized trained\_model from s3 and deserialize it into out api appilication
+Now, to provision an api server we take serialized model from s3 and deserialize it into our api appilication

 <br>.center[![:scale 100%](model2deploy.svg)]